Breast cancer is often discussed as a general condition, but there are several different types that require different treatments.

 HER2 tumors are also more likely to show positive margins during breast surgery.
 Positive margins occur when cancer cells extend beyond the edge of tissue that’s removed.
 HER2 tumors also have a higher likelihood of residual disease being found when additional tissue is removed.

-According to the New England Journal of Medicine (NEJM), up to 70 percent of patients with HER2-positive breast cancer respond to treatment.
-However, total remission for the condition occurs in around seven to eight percent of patients.
+According to The New England Journal of Medicine (NEJM), up to 70 percent of patients with HER2-positive breast cancer respond to treatment.
+However, total remission for the condition occurs in around 7 to 8 percent of patients.

 Targeted treatments (medicines that target the HER2 protein) have improved the prognosis for HER2-positive patients.
 Remissions can also be lengthy, offering another bright spot in prognosis.
 NEJM reports that remission can last more than 15 years for some patients.